TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 ### Not yet, but maybe soon?
 If  you are still in a monolith: consider patterns of interaction that will make it possible to split out services later.

 In particular, if you are producing a service that communicates over http, use a [hypermedia](https://en.wikipedia.org/wiki/HATEOAS) -based approach.
-This lets you change the implementation without having affecting clients of the service.
+This lets you change the implementation without affecting clients of the service.

 If you are using GraphQL: look into schema-stitching to give you the ability to gradually replace parts.
 This is a powerful technique that will let you change the implementation.
 Keep your clients working while changing the system!

-If none of these techniques fit you need a gatekeeper.
+If none of these techniques fit, you need a gatekeeper.
 Once that is in place you use it to route information into and out of your system.
 This lets you change the implementation of a service, again without having to change the clients of the service.

 If your interactions with the surrounding world are not over http you want look into using a message-bus to route messages into and out of your monolith.

 ## Conclusion and recommendations

 Microservices are a powerful architectural pattern, but they are not a silver bullet.
 They can help with some issues, but they come at a high cost.
 With a service-based architecture you will have to deal with the issues of distributed systems.
-Insight into what the system does becomes a lot harder to gain.
+Gaining insight into what the system does becomes a lot more challenging.

 First evaluate whether your organization requires and can support a move to separate services.
 If you have runtime-requirements (like security, data-retention, legal or premises) that are hard to meet with a monolith - that may be a good reason to split it up.

 Going into a multi-service architecture is a large change, and you will need to use tools to help you.
 Introduce standards around operational aspects like logging, security, monitoring, resiliency and deployment as early as possible.
 Use [open-telemetry](https://opentelemetry.io/docs/what-is-opentelemetry/), and trace processes across services.
-Think about how you will handle a potentially large set of services - do you need a developer portal?
+Think about how you will handle a potentially large set of services.
+Do you need a developer portal?
 How will you handle service-discovery?
 How will you make sure all the services conform to your standards?

 I strongly recommend using a message-queue to route messages within your system, and prohibiting direct calls between services.
 This will let you change the implementation of a service without having to change the clients of the service.
-It also lets you pick up failing processes and save data.
-Do not EVER allow two different services to access the same database - down that path lies madness!
+It also lets you pick up failing processes and save data. *Never* allow two different services to access the same database - down that path lies madness!

 Be sure to treat a move from monolith to multi-service with care and respect.
 This is a major architectural change that will affect your system and your organization for years to come.
 Make sure that you have the support of the leadership and development team.